chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

 Other Subsections
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``non-linear solver`` and ``linear solver`` subsections use the same parameters as the `Taylor-Green Vortex <https://chaos-polymtl.github.io/lethe/documentation/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.html>`_ example.
-More details can be found in this example and a complete overview of the ``lethe-fluid-matrix-free`` linear solver can be found in the **Theory Guide** (under construction).
+More details can be found in this example and a complete overview of the ``lethe-fluid-matrix-free`` linear solver can be found in the the :doc:`../../../parameters/cfd/linear_solver_control` section.

 ----------------------
 Running the Simulation